tomitheninja/university/io/README.md

 #### Alternative method

-todo: ask the teacher why is the other method prefered
+todo: ask the teacher why is the other method preferred

 ```c++
 vector<float> v;